2019 • 04 • 16

 Where to Stay

 There are plenty of resorts on Samal Island, especially near popular beaches such as Kaputian Beach and Canibad Beach.
-Here are the highly recommended resorts on the Island Garden City of Samal by Agoda users (as of January 2019).
+Here are the highly recommended resorts on the Island Garden City of Samal by Agoda users, in no particular order.

 - Pearl Farm Beach Resort. ✅ CHECK RATES & AVAILABILITY